goldsmiths-computational-arts/2020.goldcomparts.show/data/wallText/yjin004.md

-Use A/S/D/W or direction keys for movement and mouse for changing directions of view.
+Use the left joystick for movement and the right joystick for change of view.
+Find the portals to enter the next place.